nyholku/purejavahidapi/README.md

 ### Summary

-PureJavaHidApi is a crossplatform  Application Programmin Interface (API) for accessing USB HID devices from Java, so it is a library aimed at programmers, not end users.
+PureJavaHidApi is a crossplatform  Application Programming Interface (API) for accessing USB HID devices from Java, so it is a library aimed at programmers, not end users.

 PureJavaHidApi is written 100% in Java so it is easy for Java programmers to develop and debug and it requires no native libraries when deployed.